-The P2M*DIO8 User Manual is the primary source of technical information.
+The P2M*DIO8 Reference Manual is the primary source of technical information.
 Besides all relevant technical data, it also provides practical advice for deployment and installation.
-It contains public information you can forward and publish elsewhere, if needed.
-Please make sure to download the latest version from here:
+Please make sure to download the latest version from here.

 FAQ - Frequently Asked Questions